Zoran Luledzija

 Imperative vs Declarative usage of React Intl

-Depending on your needs, you can format a message in the imperative and the declarative way.
+Depending on your needs, you can format a message in either the imperative or the declarative way.
 In most cases, they should have the same capabilities.
 Here are some guidelines:

 Use the imperative approach for: